Magnetic-core memory: Description

 The term "core" comes from conventional transformers whose windings surround a magnetic core.
 In core memory, the wires pass once through any given core—they are single-turn devices.
 The properties of materials used for memory cores are dramatically different from those used in power transformers.
 The magnetic material for a core memory requires a high degree of magnetic remanence, the ability to stay highly magnetized, and a low coercivity so that less energy is required to change the magnetization direction.
 The core can take two states, encoding one bit.
-The core memory contents are retained even when the memory system is powered down (non-volatile memory).
+Core memory contents are retained even when the memory system is powered down (non-volatile memory).
 However, when the core is read, it is reset to a "zero" value.
 Circuits in the computer memory system then restore the information in an immediate re-write cycle.